EU must be ready to impose sanctions on Ukraine: Czech minister

 In secret recordings released on the Internet last week, Victoria Nuland, the U.S. assistant secretary of state for European affairs, was heard complaining to the U.S. ambassador to Kiev that the EU was too soft, and she suggested the United States should adopt a “fuck the EU” attitude.

+In a separate recording, one of the EU’s top foreign policy experts, Helga Schmid, was heard telling the EU ambassador to Ukraine that she was worried about Europe’s perceived weakness and the criticism being leveled at it.

-While the United States is keen to pressure Yanukovich and a possible sanctions package is being prepared in Congress, EU member states are far more hesitant.
+But while the United States is keen to pressure Yanukovich and a possible sanctions package is being prepared in Congress [ID:nL2N0L32P1], EU member states are far more hesitant.

+Diplomats indicate that Germany, Britain and France are among the major countries opposed to such a move, which they argue will further complicate efforts to bring Yanukovich on side and will ultimately play into Russia’s hands.

 The crisis has become a proxy battle between the EU and Russia over influence in Ukraine.